ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-sistance in his power, but the crowd
-.as too large.
-The sheriff said that after leaving the
-train at Dongola he made an effort to
-secure a rig, but found it impossible
-as the farmers knew the crime the ne­
-gro had committed and they refused
-him assistance.
-He was scarcely able
-to get anything to eat.
-At every point
-toward which the sheriff headed to
-board a train he was confronted by
-B mob.
-Sheriff Davis said it was impos­
-sible to turn in any direction and es­
-cape the vigilance committees.
-He was
 surrounded at all times.
 James was
 found at 5 o&#x27;clock in the afternoon and
 news was sent along the line to the